North American Soccer League (2011–2017): Dispute with USSF and legal action

-Since the league's founding, the USSF had demonstrated a willingness to work with leagues who could show they were moving into compliance with the PLS; the NASL applied for, and was granted, waivers for specific provisions every year of its existence.
+From the league's founding, the USSF had demonstrated a willingness to work with leagues who could show they were moving into compliance with the PLS; the NASL applied for, and was granted, waivers for specific provisions every year of its existence.

 In September 2015, the NASL announced its intent to challenge MLS and secure Division I status, despite never having met the criteria for Division II.
 To that end, the league sent a letter to U.S. Soccer president, Sunil Gulati, objecting to proposed updates to the Division I PLS.
 NASL took issue with three proposed changes: increasing the minimum stadium size to 15,000, increasing the minimum number of teams to 16, and changing the minimum population required in 75% of the teams from a population of 1 million to 2 million.
 NASL accused U.S. Soccer of colluding with MLS to protect MLS's monopoly as the only Division I league in the United States.
 The USSF denied the league's Division I application on March 30, 2016, but continued to grant waivers for the NASL to play in Division II.

 In September 2017, it was reported that after having granted provisional Division II status to both the NASL and the MLS-backed United Soccer League in 2016, that U.S. Soccer had voted to stop extending PSL standards waivers to the NASL, resulting in the loss of its Division II status.
 NASL stated that it "does not believe that the federation acted in the best interest of the sport.
 U.S. Soccer's decision negatively affects many stakeholders in soccer: fans, players, coaches, referees, business partners, and the NASL club owners who have invested tens of millions of dollars promoting the sport.
 The decision also jeopardizes the thousands of jobs created by the NASL and its member clubs."
 For its part, the USSF explained its decision was the result of the NASL's continued failure to meet agreed-upon league standards, particularly that "(d)espite multiple chances, NASL has not even come up with a plan for eventual compliance with the Division II standards."